fruzsinaagocs/oscode/JOSS-paper/paper.md

 integration range.

 `(py)oscode` is written in C++, but comes with a Python wrapper.
-Its Python interface was designed to be similar to those included in `scipy`'s numerical ODE solution modules.
+Its Python interface was designed to be similar to those included in `SciPy`'s [@scipy] numerical ODE solution modules.
 This is demonstrated in the example below whose output is shown in
 \autoref{fig:airy}.